Stuffed Brinjal Eggplant Curry (Badanekai Ennegai) Recipe

-- Take the above masala in a mixer grinder.
+- Place the above masala in a mixer or grinder.
 Add tamarind pulp, jaggery, grated coconut or copra, and salt.
-Grind adding water to get a near smooth paste.
-Check for the taste.
-Adjust accordingly.
-Collect it in a bowl.
+Grind, adding water to get a near-smooth paste.
+Check the taste and adjust accordingly.
+Place it in a bowl.
 This is the stuffing for the curry.

-- Take out the eggplants from water.
-Stuff the masala inside the eggplant cuts as shown in the image.
+- Remove the eggplants from the water.
+Stuff the masala inside the eggplant cuts as shown in the photo.
 Keep aside the remaining masala.

-- Heat about 2 1/2 tbsp oil in a pan or cooker base.
-I did the curry in a pressure cooker.
+- Heat about 2 1/2 tablespoons oil in a pan or cooker base.
+I made the curry in a pressure cooker.
 Add mustard seeds, hing powder, and curry leaves.
 Let mustard crackle.

 - Place stuffed eggplants one near the other, leaving some space in between for turning them.

-- Let the heat be very low.
-Cook for 2-3 minutes.
+- Set the heat to very low.
+Cook for 2 to 3 minutes.
 Turn the eggplant carefully once in a while to ensure uniform cooking.
-Sprinkle a few drops of water on them occasionally to avoid burning in the bottom.
+Sprinkle a few drops of water on them occasionally so the bottoms don't burn.

 - Now add the remaining masala and a cup of water.
 Don't mix.
 Cover the cooker lid and cook up to a whistle and simmer for 3 minutes.
 Turn off the fire.